Slookeur/atomes-rpm-build/README.md

 You will find 2 folders:

-  - 'Fedora' : contains the spec file, and RPMs, with directives specific to the Fedora Linux distribution
+  - 'Fedora' : contains the spec file, and RPMs, with directives specific to the [Fedora][fedora] Linux distribution

+   This package uses the following libs distributed along with Fedora:

+    - libavcodec-free(-devel)
+    - libavformat-free(-devel)
+    - libavutil-free(-devel)
+    - libswscale-free(-devel)

    In that case the encoding of videos using proprietary codecs is disabled: